ecmnet/MAVGCL/README.md

 # MAVGAnalysis

-## In-Flight Analysis for PX4
+## In-Flight/PX4Log Analysis for PX4

-This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight.
+This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight or based on PX4Logs.
 It is not intended to replace the QGC.

 **Status:** Last updated 18/03/2016